kmeagle1515/T2I/README.md

 - `epochs` : Number of training epochs. default=`200`
 - `cls`: Boolean flag to whether train with cls algorithms or not. default=`False`

+## Image Super Resolution

+We have used SRCNN (Super-Resolution Convolutional Neural Network) and Bicubic  interpolation inorder to enhance the generated image.

+Command:

+`python test.py --weights-file "BLAH_BLAH/srcnn_x3.pth" --image-file "data/a flower that has violet petals that are surrounding a cluster of stamen_.jpg” —scale 4'

+'python test.py --weights-file "BLAH_BLAH/srcnn_x3.pth" --image-file "data/this flower is white and trumpet shaped with yellow-green lines running from the center of the flowe.jpg" --scale 4'

+## GAN-Bert

+We have added GAN-BERT (implement, but not integrated)

 ## Result